More info on new TLDs

-Throughout the years, the most popular extensions such as “.com”, “.net”, “.org”, and even country TLDs like “.co.uk” have been purchased without much thought whenever a new website is deployed.
-Because everyone seems to opt for a small set of extensions, simple, short, relevant, and easy to remember domain names have been more and more difficult to acquire.
+Throughout the years, people have bought domain names in the most popular Top-Level Domains (TLDs) such as “.com”, “.net”, “.org”, and even country TLDs like “.co.uk” without much thought whenever a new website is deployed.
+Because everyone seems to opt for a small set of domain endings, simple, short, relevant, and easy-to-remember domain names have been more and more difficult to acquire.

-The creation of new domain extensions has opened up many new interesting domain name options.
-These new extensions, or TLDs (Top Level Domains), are separated in three different categories: open extensions, semi-open extensions (available only under specific conditions), and closed extensions.
+The creation of new domain extensions, or new TLDs, has opened up many new interesting domain options.
+These new TLDs are separated into three different categories: open new TLDs, semi-open new TLDs (available only under specific conditions), and closed new TLDs.

-Available for anyone to acquire, new “open” domain name extensions may be used to fulfill a great variety of purposes.
-For example, many of them feature non-Latin alphabet characters such as Arabic, Chinese, Hebrew, Sanskrit, and Thai.
-These new extensions help rendering the web more accessible to non-English speaking communities.
+New domain names in "open" new TLDs can be registered by anyone and can be used to fulfill a wide variety of purposes.
+For example, many of new domain extensions feature non-Latin alphabet characters such as Arabic, Chinese, Hebrew, Sanskrit, and Thai.
+These new TLDs help make the web more accessible to non-English speaking communities.

-New geographic domain name extensions, referring to precise areas of the world instead of just countries, have also been added.
-Those who wish to include a location, a city or a region in their domain name can now acquire extensions such as “.paris”, “.corsica”, “.alsace”, or “.nyc”, among many others.
+Geographic new TLDs, referring to precise areas of the world instead of just countries, have also been added.
+Anyone who wants to include a location, a city or a region in their domain name can now acquire domains with new domain extensions like “.paris,” “.corsica,” “.alsace,” or “.nyc,” among many more.

-Generic extensions are meant to be used by those who wish for their domain name to portray their website’s contents more accurately.
+Generic new TLDs are meant to be used by anyone who wants their domain to portray their website’s contents more accurately.
 This will help users identify your website’s purpose at a glance.
-As an example, a website focusing on viral news could greatly benefit from the domain extension “.buzz”.
+For example, a website focusing on viral news could benefit greatly from new TLDs like “.buzz.”

-Some new domain name extensions, such as “.bio”, “.sport”, or “.art”, that cater to very specific fields and activities are also available.
+Some new TLDs, like “.bio,” “.sport,” or “.art,” that cater to very specific fields and activities are also available.

-These domain name extensions exist for very specific purposes, and can only be acquired by the relevant entities.
-TLDs such as “.museum”, “.coop”, “.bank”, or “.finance” are among these semi-open extensions, and can greatly help in defining a website’s identity.
+These new TLDs exist for very specific purposes, and only organizations related to the new TLDs can register them.
+New TLDs like “.museum,” “.coop,” “.bank,” or “.finance” are among these semi-open new domain extensions, and can help define a website’s identity.

-These new domain name extensions are dedicated to large corporations, organizations and brands that may want their own trademarked name as their TLD.
-For example, companies such as L’Oréal or SNCF may use their dedicated extensions for all their websites, ensuring that they’re instantly recognized as their official communication outlets.
+These new TLDs are dedicated to large corporations, organizations, and brands that may want their own trademarked name for their new TLD.
+For example, companies such as L’Oréal or SNCF may use their dedicated new TLDs for all their websites, ensuring that they’re instantly recognized as official communication outlets.

 FAQ / frequently asked questions